CryptoJoe33/docker-challenge-template/README.md

 ## Challenge 4

 1. Before you make any changes to the scaling of your node-services you should note down the hostname, which should consistently be the same.
-To find this out use the URL `http://localhost:8080/api/stats`.
+To find this, use the URL `http://localhost:8080/api/stats`.
 In this case it is `896ecab7032f`

 ![image](https://github.com/CryptoJoe33/docker-challenge-template/assets/117700080/6f574b3a-2f6c-43a6-a8f6-ccc6fa8b0dae)